Hyper-bishops, Hyper-rooks, and Hyper-queens: Percentage of Safe Squares on Higher Dimensional Chess Boards: Bishops and Queens in 2 Dimensions

-Evaluating the limit for the even case yields the same result.
 We can define the even case similarly.
-The $0$\textsuperscript{th} ring has $4$ squares, and the $r$\textsuperscript{th} ring has $4(2r+1)$ spaces.
-Because we index from $0$, the outermost ring is the $(n/2-1)$\textsuperscript{st} ring.
-A bishop in the $0$\textsuperscript{th} ring attacks $n-1$ squares along one diagonal and $n-2$ along the other, and occupies one; for every ring movement outward, it attacks $2$ less squares.
-Thus, the expected percentage of safe squares on an even $n \times n$ chessboard with $n$ randomly placed bishops is
+The $0$\textsuperscript{th} ring has $4$ spaces, and the $r$\textsuperscript{th} ring has $4(2r+1)$ spaces.
+Since we index from $0$, the outermost ring is the $(n/2-1)$\textsuperscript{st} ring.
+A bishop in the $0$\textsuperscript{th} ring attacks $n-1$ spaces along one diagonal and $n-2$ along the other.
+For every ring movement outward, it attacks $2$ less spaces.
+Thus, the expected percentage of safe spaces on an even $n \times n$ chessboard with $n$ randomly placed bishops is

-Again we simplify, noting that the first term is negligible as $n$ approaches infinity, and we can disregard constants by Lemma \ref{lemma: comboliminf}.
-The last term also tends to $0$ as $n$ approaches infinity, as we show below:
+Similar computation as in the odd case shows that as $n$ approaches infinity, this sum converges to $2/e^2$.